Man sa yarbah al malyoon

 On 18 September 2021, as part of MBC's 35th anniversary celebrations, the show was revived for a one-off special, in which pairs of celebrities would participate instead of civilians, and they would be playing for charity.
 This episode used the original version's payout structure, and had a top prize of SR 1,000,000.
+The graphics were also upgraded to graphics created by Dutch graphic designer Olga van den Brandt and which were first used in the 2019 Dutch version.
+Additionally, while the Magnus/Covalo "Rave" soundtrack was kept for within the game (primarily composed by Covalo), the intro, commercial breaks, closing theme and contestant introduction theme reverted to those from the Strachans' "Classic" soundtrack, much like the Brazilian and 2009 Georgian versions.